chandupriya1206/Mondrian-Project/README.md

-# Mondrian-Project
-Project Title: Mondrian Painting using CSS Grid and HTML
+# Project Title :-  Mondrian Painting using CSS Grid and HTML

 ## Description:
 - This project showcases a Mondrian painting created using CSS Grid and HTML.
 Inspired by the famous Dutch artist Piet Mondrian, this interactive web application allows users to explore and appreciate the simplicity and geometric abstraction of his iconic style.